 - What are the project limitations?

-The key insight to gain from this list of questions is that you are not often to answer them effectively yourself.
+The key insight to gain from this list of questions is that you are not usually able to answer them by yourself.
 You will need to ask key people, often in leadership positions, what they think.
 To do this, take two steps: first, identify key stakeholders, and second interview them.

 Step 1: Identifying key stakeholders